 It’s Hard to Make a Difference When You Can’t Find Your Keys

-It's Hard to Make a Difference When You Can't Find Your Keys: The Seven-Step Path to Becoming Truly Organized Penguin Compass, 2004 has become an international best seller (160,000 copies sold) primarily through word of mouth.
+It’s Hard to Make a Difference When You Can’t Find Your Keys: The Seven-Step Path to Becoming Truly Organized (Penguin Compass, 2004) has become an international best seller (over 175,000 copies sold) primarily through word of mouth.
 This powerful book speaks to the mind and heart of the person who struggles fruitlessly to get organized.

 Readers continue to say that the empathic tone of this book enables them to approach getting organized in more rewarding ways, thus liberating themselves to experience what is most important to them.